zmcartor/homestead-guide/source/ethereum-clients/cpp-ethereum/installing-binaries/linux-sbcs.rst

 SBCs at major milestones, in addition to testing and maintaining build scripts for these devices.
 EthEmbedded was a `devgrant recipient
 <https://twitter.com/EthEmbedded/status/601072825584103424>`_ in May 2015.
-He builds binaries for both eth and gexp.
+He builds binaries for both exp and gexp.

 Here are the `Homestead binaries <http://ethembedded.com/?page_id=102>`_ from `EthEmbedded <http://ethembedded.com>`_